 Fort Hays State University

-Council members present were Dr. Robert Moody, Dr. Suzanne Becking, Dr. Jennifer Bonds-Raacke, Dr. Kim Perez, Dr. Jayne Brandel, Dr. Dorothy Fulton, Dr. Christine Hober, Dr. Keyu Jiang, Dr. Jordana LaFantasie, Dr. Jim Barrett, Dr. Jenny Manry, Dr. Scott Robson, Dr. Tom Schaefer, Dr. Jerry Spotswood, Dr. John Zody and Dr. Eric Leuschner for Dr. Carl Singleton.
+Council members present were Dr. Robert Moody, Dr. Jennifer Bonds-Raacke, Dr. Kim Perez, Dr. Jayne Brandel, Dr. Dorothy Fulton, Dr. Christine Hober, Dr. Jim Barrett, Dr. Scott Robson, Dr. Tom Schafer, Dr. Jerry Spotswood and Dr. Greg Weisenborn.

 Minutes from the Nov.
 20 meeting had not been received by the Council and will be approved at the next meeting.

 Old Business – the Curriculum Committee has not had a chance to review the new courses that were presented at the last meeting (LDRS 811 & MUS 876).
 They will try to meet and review these courses before the February meeting.

 New Business – 5 more courses were added for the Curriculum Committee to review.
 They will add these courses to the previous 2 and will hopefully have them ready to bring to the Council for the February meeting.

 There are currently no graduate faculty nominations; however, Nursing and Management and Marketing have some they need to submit.

 It was also asked if there had been any change in financial aid awarding money for certificates and endorsements.
 Dr. Crowley said there had been no changes at this time.
 He did discuss that the Dean’s had been talking about the definition of a certificate and that the Provost is very concerned about this.
 Because the definition of certificate is so widespread across the campus it will be very hard to write a policy or create a single definition.
 If a change does happen, Dr. Crowley will share it with the Council.